knu/vscode-editor-focus-notifier/README.md

 ## Use Case

-The primary use case is to notify external tools so they can activate UI enhancements and event modifications using Karabiner-Elements and BetterTouchTool.
+The primary use case is to notify external tools so they can activate UI enhancements and event modifications using those tools' capabilities.

 ## Configuration